-Alternative Water Alternative Water Incentives - Graywater Measure Name Description Definition shower-to-toilet and I encourage the installation and use of graywater systems, which are defined as andscape irrigation systems that collect shower, faucet, and laundry discharge, and filtration and treatment and then reuse the water.
-Savings Score Limited water savings potential as clothes washers, faucets, and showers become more efficient and use less and less water.
+Alternative water incentives - Graywater Measure Name Description Definition Offer an Incentive to encourage the installation and use of graywater systems, which are defined as shower-to-toilet and landscape irrigation systems that collect shower, faucet, and laundry discharge, provide some element of filtration and treatment and then reuse the water.
+Savings Score 1 - Limited water savings potential as clothes washers, faucets, and showers become more efficient and use less and less water.
 Less and less graywater will be produced.
 Utility Cost Score 2 - Comparatively expensive to implement.
 Incentives would need to be substantial to achieve meaningful participation rates.
 2017 Alliance for Water Efficiency (AWE) study found some potential long-term benefits for water utilities, but also cautioned about the lack of cost effectiveness and demonstrable savings data.
 2 Implementation Ease Score 2 - Graywater systems are complex.
 Implementation from the utility perspective will be on a long-term time frame requiring staff effort.
 Customer Cost Score 3 - From the AWE report, "if the total life-cycle costs of the system exceed the total life-cycle savings from reduced potable water purchases, the system will have a net cost to the homeowner."
 This is the expected outcome from most systems.
 Notes The 2017 research indicates that graywater systems have yet to be proven cost-effective from the customer or the utility perspective.
 Examples Australia Gold Coast Water began installing on-site systems during the millennial drought.
 Generally these systems were quickly abandoned once the drought ended.